 Mets host the Giants on home losing streak

-BOTTOM LINE: The New York Mets play the San Francisco Giants looking to break a three-game home losing streak.
+BOTTOM LINE: The New York Mets take on the San Francisco Giants looking to break a four-game home skid.

-New York is 21-29 overall and 10-15 at home.
-The Mets have the ninth-ranked team batting average in the NL at .238.
+New York is 21-30 overall and 10-16 in home games.
+The Mets rank fourth in the NL with 56 total home runs, averaging 1.1 per game.

-San Francisco is 11-16 in road games and 26-26 overall.
-The Giants have a 17-3 record in games when they have more hits than their opponents.
+San Francisco has a 12-16 record in road games and a 27-26 record overall.
+Giants hitters have a collective .318 on-base percentage, the eighth-best percentage in MLB play.

-The teams meet Saturday for the fifth time this season.
-The Giants are ahead 3-1 in the season series.
+Sunday’s game is the sixth meeting between these teams this season.
+The Giants are ahead 4-1 in the season series.

-TOP PERFORMERS: Pete Alonso leads the Mets with 12 home runs while slugging .480.
+TOP PERFORMERS: Pete Alonso leads the Mets with 23 extra base hits (11 doubles and 12 home runs).
 J.D.
-Martinez is 13-for-41 with four doubles, two home runs and seven RBI over the last 10 games.
+Martinez is 10-for-41 with two doubles, two home runs and five RBI over the last 10 games.

-Matt Chapman has 13 doubles and eight home runs while hitting .245 for the Giants.
-Luis Matos is 14-for-46 with three doubles and two home runs over the last 10 games.
+Thairo Estrada ranks second on the Giants with 19 extra base hits (10 doubles, a triple and eight home runs).
+Matt Chapman is 14-for-37 with six doubles, three home runs and eight RBI over the past 10 games.

 INJURIES: Mets: Shintaro Fujinami: 15-Day IL (shoulder), Drew Smith: 15-Day IL (undisclosed), Francisco Alvarez: 15-Day IL (thumb), Brooks Raley: 15-Day IL (elbow), Kodai Senga: 60-Day IL (shoulder), David Peterson: 60-Day IL (hip), Ronny Mauricio: 60-Day IL (knee)